 It’s more dangerous than simply missing the point — we close our eyes, rather than opening our minds and hearts.

-Both the practices and the outcomes of really powerful Social Emotional Learning are rather simple: more aware, curious, compassionate, empathetic people deeply eager and committed to create a peaceful, equitable, just world together.
+Both the practices and the outcomes of meaningful Social Emotional Learning are rather simple: more aware, curious, compassionate, empathetic people deeply eager and committed to create a peaceful, equitable, just world together.
+To reweave community.